63 product(s) found for "HERBS"

 ALTHEA - MARSHMALLOW

 ORIGIN: Angelica is a plant belonging to the Apiaceae family.
 The fluted stems are composed of jagged leaves made up of numerous small leaflets on short stems, each group forming a ball.
-The subsequent white flowers form umbrella’s.
-The roots are deep and the plant can easily reach over 1m...
+The subsequent white flowers form umbrella s.
+The roots are deep and the plant can easily reach over 1m in height....